armandmcqueen/conclib/README.md

         # outside the actor system)
         if isinstance(message, conclib.RequestEnvelope):
             req_envelope = message
-            # Check which type of message was received and extract it
+            # Check which type of message was received and extract it.
+We cannot do an
+            # isinstance() check due to how the RequestEnvelope is implemented.
             if req_envelope.matches(ExampleRequestMessage):
                 actor_message = req_envelope.extract(ExampleRequestMessage)
                 type(actor_message)  # ExampleRequestMessage